rossbachp/brewup/README.md

 <img src="images/cnbc-dev.png" alt="cnbc-dev" style="width: 100%;"/>

-We use Homebrew a.k.a. brew to install software on our macOS computers.
+We use Homebrew a.k.a. brew to install software on our Cloud Native Base Camp macOS computers.

 ## Introduction